Screamers (1995 film): Critical response

-The film earned about $5.7 million in the United States and Canada, on a $20 million budget.
-It was moderately popular in France, Japan, and the Netherlands.
-Worldwide box office was approximately $7 million.

 Awards

 Sequel

 Screamers: The Hunting, directed by Sheldon Wilson and starring Gina Holden, Jana Pallaske, Greg Bryk, Stephen Amell and Lance Henriksen, was released straight to DVD in 2009.

 The sequel is set several years after the events of the original film.
 Hendricksson died when he deliberately allowed his escape shuttle to burn up in the atmosphere during reentry to Earth.
 The official determination is that he committed suicide due to post-traumatic stress; but it is strongly implied that he actually did it to prevent the "teddy bear" screamer on board from reaching Earth.
 Meanwhile, an SOS signal arrives from Sirius 6B.
 A contingent of seven soldiers, including Hendricksson's daughter Victoria Bronte (Holden), is dispatched to the war torn mining planet to investigate.
 The film features all of the screamers from the original film, as well as a sleeker, longer, and more serpentine screamer with cutting mandibles for a mouth.

 As with Screamers, critical reaction to Screamers: The Hunting was mixed.
 David Johnson of DVD Verdict wrote that "the visual effects were surprisingly effective" and "[p]ractical effects impress as well", but added, "Unfortunately ... the script defaults to a clichéd finale, and a predictable—though well-executed—final twist ending."
 He concluded, "I had a pretty decent time with [Screamers: The Hunting] ...
 [I]f you're hankering for a serving of effective sci-fi B-movie shenanigans, you could do a lot worse."

 Scott Foy of Dread Central wrote, "They've basically recycled the first film but dumbed it and dulled it down considerably, doing away with the paranoia and sense of desolation that gave the original some spark in favor of logic gaps and tedious predictability. ...
 The best that can be said ... is that most of the production values and make-up effects are top notch for a direct-to-DVD production.
 Too bad they didn't put as much work into crafting the screenplay."